oric-software/OricExplorer/README.md

 ## Known Bugs

-* DSK create / write feature: the DSK creation feature is currently broken and needs to be fixed
+* DSK create/write feature: the DSK creation feature is currently broken and needs to be fixed

-* Oric Explorer Settings Dialogue: in the "Tape and DIsk Folders" tab, clicking on the "Update" button raises an untrapped exception if there is no active selection in the listbox below (Media type/Folder listbox).
+~~* Oric Explorer Settings Dialogue: in the "Tape and DIsk Folders" tab, clicking on the "Update" button raises an untrapped exception if there is no active selection in the listbox below (Media type/Folder listbox).~~  ***==> CORRECTED AS OF v2.1.0***

-  Note: this feature provides an easy means to update the selected location in the listbox with the contents of the text entered in the text field in the "Folder details" section to the left of the "Update" button.
+  ~~Note: this feature provides an easy means to update the selected location in the listbox with the contents of the text entered in the text field in the "Folder details" section to the left of the "Update" button.~~